 I am a maker.
 I make with my hands, using hand tools, power tools, and some machine tools.
 I make odd things that other people don’t seem to make, either due to specialism, or because it is not economically viable.

 Much of my ability stems from having a diverse background of skills and experience that I have brought together to solve design and construction problems.
-I believe that being Asperger’s has allowed me to see the world around me differently so I can see solutions quickly and can find ways to achieve them using the limited tools and equipment that is available at the time.
+I believe that being Autistic spectrum has allowed me to see the world around me differently so I can see solutions quickly and can find ways to achieve them using the limited tools and equipment that is available at the time.

 Most of my childhood was spent constructing my own toys and playing with cast off car, and mechanical parts, learning how they were constructed and how they worked.
 This continued into adulthood where I’d make or repair before replacing.